 In this list of types of meditation, you will find methods from Buddhism, Taoism, Yoga and many modern types of meditation.

 Each of these types of meditation has a corresponding guide.
 So click through to the technique to learn how to do it.
-Note that you can learn the vast majority of these methods by booking a private online meditation session with me.
+Note that you can learn the vast majority of these methods by booking a private online meditation session or corporate meditation class with me.

 Start with my beginner’s guides.
 When you read the link above you will learn the top meditation techniques in the world.
 Alongside this, I also recommend you read my guide to meditation poses and positions ( and yes you can meditate lying down).
 And for absolute beginners my guide to how to meditate properly at home.